The

 Children or Equivalent

-children and children brought into the family through special circumstances, as
+allowances for adopted children and children brought into the family through

 7.Nieces